Where do I Find

 • Currant Creek Reservoir and tributaries

-• Red Creek Reservoir and tributary.
+• Red Creek Reservoir and Red Creek tributary.
 Highest densities are found in the upper reach.
 Angling conditions can be tough as Red Creek is a small, brushy stream.

 North Tavaputs Plateau: